diwi/LiquidFunProcessing/README.md

 - Download [Processing 3](https://processing.org/download/?processing)
 - Install liquidFunProcessing via the Library Manager.
-- Or manually, unzip and put the extracted PixelFlow folder into the libraries folder of your Processing sketches.
-Reference and examples are included in the PixelFlow folder.
+- Or manually, unzip and put the extracted LiquidFunProcessing folder into the libraries folder of your Processing sketches.
+Reference and examples are included in the LiquidFunProcessing folder.

 - Also make sure you have the latest graphics card driver installed!